 Face perception is probably the most developed visual perceptual skill in humans, most likely as a result of its unique evolutionary and social significance.
 Perhaps surprisingly, in light of the value of face recognition for survival, the discrimination and individuation of faces present extraordinary challenges for the visual system.
-In terms of image properties, compared to other classes of visual inputs (for example, vehicles or even just different makes of cars) faces are more similar to one another perceptually and are all essentially composed of the same local elements (two eyes, a nose, cheeks and a mouth) in the identical spatial layout (e.g., eyes above the nose).
-In addition, at any moment in time, faces carry a large amount of information about the individual including their age, gender, emotional state, gaze direction, thereby increasing the complexity of processing the input.
-Notwithstanding these challenges, human observers can identify individual faces accurately and rapidly even across radically different viewing conditions (e.g. lighting, vantage point) and structural geometric changes as the person ages or conveys different emotional expressions dynamically.
-While there is some variability in face recognition abilities within the normal population (e.g. (1-5)), most people can represent the identity of an almost unlimited number of faces, and can access the relevant information such as the name and biographical knowledge associated with a particular face.
-Of interest too, is that these skills are derived in a relatively unsupervised fashion over the course of development (in contrast, for example, with word recognition that requires many hours of directed training for the majority of individuals).
+In terms of image properties, compared to other classes of visual inputs (e.g., vehicles or even just different makes of cars) faces are more similar to one another perceptually and are all essentially composed of the same local elements (two eyes, a nose, cheeks, and a mouth) in the identical spatial layout (e.g., eyes above the nose).
+In addition, at any moment in time, faces carry a large amount of information about the individual including their age, gender, emotional state, and gaze direction, thereby increasing the complexity of processing the input.
+Notwithstanding these challenges, human observers can identify individual faces accurately and rapidly even across radically different viewing conditions (e.g., lighting, vantage point) and across structural geometric changes as the person ages or conveys different emotional expressions dynamically.
+While there is some variability in face recognition